Noah-R/Stock-Evaluator/README.md

 Short term to do:

-    - Search API Archives for error messages
-    - Handle JSON with multiple entries from same year
-    - Cleanup try/excepts
+    - Cleanup dataset issues
-    - Refetch problem data
-        - ABNB balance-sheet-statement
-        - LRCX
+        - Cause of columns 2019_inventory/2019_inventory_x/2019_inventory_y
     - Get all market capitalizations on consistent date